AET-CS/aet-cs.github.io/white/2025/CS11/practice/patterns/patterns.md

 ---

 ## Problem 3: Your First Triangle

+For each of these problems add a new method to your class and call it from main.
+Do not delete any previous problems!

 Now let's make a **left-aligned triangle** that grows by one star each row: